Marketing, Manufacturing, Packaging & Labeling, Advertising

 2. What is the authorization process for the marketing of generic versions of these products?

-The authorization process is similar to authorization of original drug, more simplified though.
+The authorization process for a generic drug is similar to authorization of the original drug, more simplified though.
 In particular, no personal preclinical and clinical trials are required from the applicant, bioequivalence trials are required instead.

 3. What are the typical fees for marketing approval?

 The government fees for marketing authorization issuance are the following: